Never Let Go (Camel song)

-"Never Let Go" is the first single by English progressive rock band Camel, released in November 1972.
+"Never Let Go" is the debut single by English progressive rock band Camel, released in November 1972.
 The B-side of the single is the Peter Bardens song "Curiosity".
-It is from their debut album Camel (1973), and is considered one of their signature songs.
+It is from their self-titled debut album (1973), and is considered one of their signature songs.
 In addition to the single version (which is shortened from the album version), the song appeared on three different live albums (and giving the title to the band's 1993 live double-CD Never Let Go, recorded in the Netherlands).

 Structure

 The song, written by Andy Latimer, starts with him repeatedly playing a ten-second riff four times as other instruments fill the song.
 Then comes the first verse, where Peter Bardens sings.
 There is a short instrumental break, and then comes the second verse, with Bardens singing again.
 Afterward, there is a long keyboard solo by Bardens, and then comes the last verse.
 After the last verse, there is a guitar solo by Latimer until the song fades out.